lqc/thinkcspy/source/pygame.rst

         draw_board([9, 6, 0, 3, 10, 7, 2, 4, 12, 8, 11, 5, 1])  # 13 x 13
         draw_board([11, 4, 8, 12, 2, 7, 3, 15, 0, 14, 10, 6, 13, 1, 5, 9])

-There is one more thing requiring explanation here.
-The conditional statement on line 48 tests whether the name of the currently executing program is ``__main__``.
+There is one more thing worth reviewing here.
+The conditional statement on line 50 tests whether the name of the currently executing program is ``__main__``.
 This allows us to distinguish whether this module is being run as a main program, or whether it has been imported elsewhere, and used as a module.
 If we run this module in Python, the test cases in lines 51-54 will be executed.
 However, if we import this module into another program (i.e. our N queens solver from earlier) the condition at line 50 will be false, and the statements on lines 51-54 won't run.

-In the chapter titled List Algorithms, our main program for the N queens solver looked like this:
+In the section :ref:`eightqueensmainprog` our main program looked like this:

 .. sourcecode:: python
     :linenos: